 The snow does the same thing for the entire course.

 “There’s plenty of air in snow, and now the ground will stay warmer than the air outside for a few days,” Jeffreys says.

 There’s also one more golf-related benefit from the snow, which until 4 p.m. that Wednesday was only forecast to be about a trace to one inch – our courses were closed for a couple of days.

 “I know golfers would rather be playing in the 60- and 70-degree days that we often get in January, but a few days with no stress on the grass is a good thing,” Jeffreys says.
 “There are fewer divots being made on grass that is dormant, and there is a lot less traffic on the greens.
 It’s like we’re giving the course a nice, long rest.”

 A little nap before Spring.

-So, revel for a few days in the beauty of our rare snowfall in Pinehurst.
-And if you’ve already booked your trip for Pinehurst in 2018, you can know that our courses are in good hands.
+So, in 2018, we could revel for a few days in the beauty of our rare snowfall in Pinehurst.
+And if you had already booked your trip for Pinehurst, you could know that our courses were in good hands.